Your mobile device is the portal to almost every detail about you. So it's important to keep it secure.

 Different programs and file formats will have different steps for encrypting documents.

-Read Microsoft’s article on protecting word documents with a password.
+Read Microsoft’s article on protecting word documents with a password, opens in new window.

 When sending the encrypted file to the recipient, ensure you advise them of the password via a different means (such as an SMS or phone call).
 Never include the password in the email with the encrypted document.
 If the email gets in the hands of someone who shouldn’t access, you have just provided them with the document and the password!

-The Australian Cyber Security Centre (ACSC) brings cyber security capabilities from across the Australian Government together into a single location.
+The Australian Cyber Security Centre (ACSC) brings cyber security capabilities from across the Australian Government together in a single location.
 It’s the hub for private and public sector collaboration and information sharing to combat cyber security threats.
-ACSC’s Stay Smart Online provides topical, relevant and timely information on how home internet users and small businesses can protect themselves from, and reduce the risk of, cyber security threats such as software vulnerabilities, online scams, malicious activities, and risky online behaviours.
+ACSC provides topical, relevant and timely information on how home internet users and small businesses can protect themselves from, and reduce the risk of, cyber security threats such as software vulnerabilities, online scams, malicious activities and risky online behaviours.

 ReportCyber is a secure reporting and referral service for cybercrime and online incidents which may be in breach of Australian law.
 The ReportCyber website provides a cybercrime reporting mechanism as well as helpful information about cybercrime.